DavidRiechert/cam_server/README.md

   -e SHARED_MEMORY_NAME: Optional: name the shared memory to avoid leaks, especially when running multiple cameras on the same device
   -p the container exposes port:5000, map your desired port to access via broser -v mount a drive to the internal /recordings directory

+  Be sure to provide a valid rtsp-url from your IP camera, a camera name, a shared memory name, map a port to reach on your device and provide a path to the directory for storing the recordings

-  On a device on the same network, in a broser, navigate to your hosting http://device_ip:your_port and the live stram of your camera will appear
+  Once a contaiiner is running on your device, open a browser tab and navigate to http://device_ip:your_port and the live stram of your camera will appear

   all recordings can be found in the ./recordings sub_directory of your current directory